WikiWoods: Activities

-In 2011, several WikiWoods projects were undertaken through the Youth in Action (Jugend in Aktion) program, funded by the European Union.
+In 2011, several WikiWoods projects were undertaken through the Youth in Action program, funded by the European Union.

 WikiWoods reacted to the devastating sandstorm of 9 April 2011 in the German federal state of Mecklenburg-West Pomerania by planting wind protection hedges.
 These newly planted hedges should help to alleviate soil erosion in the future.

 Awards

 WikiWoods has been awarded several prizes.
 In 2008, it won the 'Environmental Award People and Nature' (Umweltpreis Mensch und Natur) from broadcaster ZDF and the German Federal Environmental Foundation (BDU).
 The organization competed under the section 'Ideas and Innovation'.
 On 9 April 2011, WikiWoods received the Theodor Heuss medal from the Theodor Heuss Foundation (Theodor Heuss Stiftung).
 This prize is awarded for exemplary democratic disposition and the focus in 2011 was the environment.